wookjin-chung/Tandem_Robotics/README.md

+> ⚠️ This repository is Legacy v1.
+> New PBL workflow and learning entry point are 안내됩니다 via Docs Hub.

 # Tandem_Robotics

 Tandem_Robotics is an educational robotics project utilizing Micro:bit and Arduino Uno.
 This repository provides libraries, example code, and comprehensive educational materials for controlling robots on both platforms.